Egbune-github/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script changes the working directory to the user’s home directory.
+this script will display current directory contents in a long format